vatesfr/xen-orchestra/troubleshooting.md

 # Troubleshooting

-This page recap the possible actions to realize if you have any problems with your XOA..
+This page recap the possible actions to realize if you have any problems with your XOA.

 ## XOA configuration